-Oleo Sponge consists of common polyurethane foam, treated by a chemical process that makes the foam fibers attract oil and shed water.
+Oleo Sponge consists of common foam, treated by a chemical process that makes the foam fibers attract oil and shed water.
 Argonne currently makes Oleo Sponge in small quantities for research studies, using two key processes: sequential infiltration synthesis (SIS) and silanization.
-The technology holds significant promise for oil spill cleanup and a host of other potential applications.
+The technology holds significant promise for a host of potential applications.

 Broadly, the partner’s role will be to: